dan-s-mueller/aerospace_chatbot/docs/source/help/overview.rst

 Sequence of operations
 ^^^^^^^^^^^^^^^^^^^^^^

-1. PDF files uploaded to repository
-"""""""""""""""""""""""""""""""""""
-In the `/data` folder, PDF files are uploaded.

-2. PDF files are converted to text and "chunked"
+1. PDF files are converted to text and "chunked"
 """"""""""""""""""""""""""""""""""""""""""""""""
 PDf files are read page-by-page and the text is extracted.
 Currently, no table or images are pulled, but this could be done in the future.

-3. Chunks are converted to embeddings
+2. Chunks are converted to embeddings
 """""""""""""""""""""""""""""""""""""
 Embeddings are multi-dimensional vectors which capture the meaning of the text.
 These are generated using a pre-trained model.
 Models which are used are captured in the config file.
 Refer to :doc:`configs` for more information.

-4. Chunks are uploaded to a database
+3. Chunks are uploaded to a database
 """"""""""""""""""""""""""""""""""""
 Document chunks are uploaded to a database as embeddings.